jackzhp/grin/doc/intro.md

 By checking that everything has been zeroed out, we can again make sure that no new money has been created.

 Wait!
 Stop!
-Now you know the private key in Carol's output (which, in this case, must be the same as yours to balance out) and so you could steal the money back from Carol!
+Now you know the private key in the output (which is supposed to be owned by Carol, in this case, must be the same as yours to balance out) and so you could steal the money back from Carol!